Logahoric Higgs Torsors for a Complex Reductive Group: Moduli Space of Logahoric Higgs Torsors

-There is a well-known correspondence between $\Gamma$-equivariant bundles over $Y$ and parabolic bundles over the coarse moduli space $X$ \cite{NaSt}.
-It was observed by F. Nironi in \cite{Nir}, that with a good choice of the generating sheaf $\mathcal{E}$, the $\mathcal{E}$-stability of coherent sheaves over $[Y/\Gamma]$ is equivalent to the stability of the corresponding parabolic bundle over $X$.
+There is a well-known correspondence between $\Gamma$-equivariant bundles on $Y$ and parabolic bundles on the coarse moduli space $X$ \cite{NaSt}.
+It was observed by Nironi in \cite{Nir}, that with a good choice of the generating sheaf $\mathcal{E}$, the $\mathcal{E}$-stability of coherent sheaves on $[Y/\Gamma]$ is equivalent to the stability of the corresponding parabolic bundle on $X$.

-\begin{lem}[\S 7.2 in \cite{Nir}] There exists a generating sheaf $\mathcal{E}$ over $[Y/\Gamma]$, such that the $\mathcal{E}$-stability of coherent sheaves over $[Y/\Gamma]$ is equivalent to the stability of the corresponding parabolic bundles over $X$. \end{lem}
+\begin{lem}[\S 7.2 in \cite{Nir}] There exists a generating sheaf $\mathcal{E}$ on $[Y/\Gamma]$, such that the $\mathcal{E}$-stability of coherent sheaves on $[Y/\Gamma]$ is equivalent to the stability of the corresponding parabolic bundles on $X$, and therefore equivalent to the stability of the corresponding $\Gamma$-equivariant bundles on $Y$. \end{lem}

-On the other hand, the stability of parabolic bundles over $X$ is equivalent to the stability of $\Gamma$-equivariant bundles over $Y$.
-Therefore, we have the following lemma. \begin{lem} There exists a generating sheaf $\mathcal{E}$ over $[Y/\Gamma]$ such that the $\mathcal{E}$-stability of coherent sheaves over $[Y/\Gamma]$ is equivalent to the stability of the corresponding $\Gamma$-equivariant bundles over $Y$. \end{lem}